szepeviktor/hosting-check/README.md

 | mc              | 5.3    |  7.810 |   7.396 |  5.288 |
 | wpe             | 5.3    |  2.962 |   2.500 |  0.963 |

 Company names are hidden intentionally.
+Times are in seconds.

 ### Contribution

 You are more than welcome to test drive this script and attach the output in an [issue](https://github.com/szepeviktor/hosting-check/issues/new).